piccolo-orm/piccolo_api/docs/source/crud/hooks.rst

         ]
     )

 You can specify multiple hooks (also per hook_type).
 Hooks are executed in order.
-Only async methods (coroutines) are currently supported.
+You can use either async or regular functions.

 Hook types
 ---------------